Problem Solver

 The Fort

-As kids, we loved building forts—but the bigger they got, the faster they fell.
-Once we started accounting for wind, trees, and terrain, they held up.
+As kids, we built forts—but the bigger they got, the faster they fell.
+When we started accounting for wind, trees, and terrain, they held up.
 That’s when I learned: solving the right problem comes before building anything.

 The Skatepark

-We just wanted a place to skate, but we kept getting kicked out.
-So I designed a modular skatepark—portable, easy to set up, and simple to store.
-It was my first attempt at user-centered design, even if I didn’t know the term yet.
+We needed a place to skate but kept getting kicked out.
+So I designed a modular skatepark—portable, easy to set up, simple to store.
+It was my first attempt at designing around real user needs, even before I knew the term.

 The Doghouse

-My mom’s friend disliked how her dog crate clashed with her living room.
-So I designed a stylish frame and tabletop, transforming it into a sleek console table—shifting the focus to the decor above, not the crate below.
+My mom’s friend disliked how her dog crate looked in her living room.
+I redesigned it into a stylish console table, shifting the focus to the decor.
+That’s when I realized: good design adapts to context, not just function.